 As Executive Director, Tony is leading the movement to rewrite the environmental agenda in Portland to build wealth with low-income communities of color.
 His expertise in community economic development, environmental protection and sustainability spans 20 years of working locally and nationally in environmental advocacy, coalition building and policy advocacy.
 Prior to stepping into the ED role, Tony worked at Verde as the Deputy Director as well as Living Cully Coordinator.
 His current focus includes redevelopment of a landfill into a park in a low-income neighborhood in Portland and strengthening communities of color and low income communities in deriving economic benefit from environmental investments.

 Alan Hipólito has worked at Verde since 2005.
 He was born in New Orleans, Louisiana, USA.
 His father is from Tamazunchale, San Luis Potosi, Mexico, and his mother is from New Orleans.

-As the Communications and Development Assistant, Jess tells Verde’s story through written and visual media with community members, peer organizations and funders.
+As the Communications Coordinator, Jess tells Verde’s story through written and visual media with community members, peer organizations and funders.
 Jess is motivated to do this work because Verde actively contributes to a new environmental narrative that centers on the needs and visions of low-income communities of color.
 Jess came to Verde in 2017 as a Confluence AmeriCorps Member.
 She brings experience in media analysis with a racial and gender justice lens.